bilbor987/ChatRoom_PAD/README.md

 # ChatRoom_PAD
-This is my project using BSD Socket programming in C as a practic application of a ChatRoom
+This is my project using BSD Socket programming in C as a practical application of a ChatRoom